 A Colorado native, Emily received a bachelor’s degree from the University of Colorado at Boulder, and a Master’s degree from the California Institute of Integral Studies.
 Emily has worked in a variety of settings, and in addition to her work with clients, Emily is a clinical supervisor and teaches at the University of Denver and Denver Family Institute.

 Carter Holmes, LPCC

-Carter's primary intention is for clients to achieve meaningful change and connection in their lives.
-He seeks for clients to find fulfillment and joy in ways that may have been missing.
+Carter's primary intention is for his clients to achieve meaningful change and connection in their lives.
+His hope is that they may find joy and fulfillment in ways that may have been missing.

 Carter is skilled in treating trauma, depression, anxiety, and self esteem issues, as well as life transitions and career changes.
 His approach to treatment is strongly influenced by the needs of each individual and Carter feels drawn to exploring the nuanced impacts of his clients' life circumstances, environment, and upbringing.

 Carter received his Master’s degree in Counseling and Career Development with an emphasis in Clinical Mental Health Counseling from Colorado State University.
-In addition to various individual therapy modalities, Carter is trained in group therapy, which he believes to be a singularly powerful and dynamic treatment approach.
+His training and experience enable him to treat a wide range of adult mental health concerns in individual and group therapy settings.